Earlobe Repair

-For the most part, torn earlobes can be safely corrected using delicate surgical repair techniques.
+For the most part, torn earlobes can be safely corrected using delicate surgical repair techniques

 This procedure is routinely performed in our office under local anesthesia with an optional sedative.
 After marking the earlobe, a small amount of numbing solution is applied to the area, and the procedure itself is performed without discomfort.
 To rebuild the earlobe, the healed and scarred area of the tear is simply removed.
 Repair is performed in a straight line or zigzag fashion.
 The most appropriate technique will be discussed with the patient and depend on the specific location of injury and anatomy of the earlobe.
 Fine sutures are used to support the repair and minimize scaring.
 A small quantity of antibiotic ointment is applied at home for a few days to ensure cleanliness.
 The healed earlobe usually has a barely visible pencil-fine scar line.